mautic/user-documentation/docs/getting_started/how_to_update_mautic.rst

 .. note::

     Regarding memory limit, you can be more generous and lift to 512M as well.
-Upload max filessize is also up to you.
+Upload max file size is also up to you.
 I suggest a minimum of 20MB.

 4. Now move to php4 officially, and restart our Apache :